NikKowPHP/lessay-subscribe/app_documentation.md

 ## Technical Considerations

 1. **AI Model Architecture**
    - **Multi-model pipeline:**
-     - Speech-to-text conversion.
+     - **Speech-to-text conversion:** Utilizes the browser's inbuilt voice recognition (Web Speech API).
-     - Natural Language Processing for grammar and vocabulary.
+     - **Natural Language Processing:** Analyzes grammar, vocabulary, and pronunciation.
-     - Sentiment and error detection for real-time feedback.
+     - **Pre-session Lesson Generation:** AI generates a predefined lesson sequence based on initial assessment data.

 2. **Content Management**
    - **Lesson Structure (AI-generated):**
-     The AI generates lesson content dynamically represented (e.g., in JSON) with components such as:
+     Lessons are generated as a sequential package.
+Each lesson step is represented in a JSON format containing:
-     - Introduction to a target word or phrase.
+     - An introduction to a target word or concept.
-     - Variations and practice sentences.
+     - Practice exercises or questions.
-     - Role-play and situational challenges.
+     - A fixed progression to the next lesson step.

    ***Example JSON Structure:***
    ```json